shtoystack/docker-guacamole/README.md

 # Available tags

-`1.5.1` `latest` , version 1.5.1, uses PostgreSQL 13, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.
+`1.5.2` `latest` , version 1.5.2, uses PostgreSQL 13, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.

-`1.5.1-pg14` `latest-pg14` , version 1.5.1, uses PostgreSQL 14, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.
+`1.5.2-pg14` `latest-pg14` , version 1.5.2, uses PostgreSQL 14, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.

+`1.5.2-pg15` `latest-pg15` , version 1.5.2, uses PostgreSQL 15, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.

-`1.5.1-bullseye`, version 1.5.1, uses PostgreSQL 14, based on latest Tomcat (latest available Debian Bullseye base image), PostgresJDBC driver and S6 Overlay available at time of build.
+`1.5.2-bullseye`, version 1.5.2, uses PostgreSQL 14, based on latest Tomcat (latest available Debian Bullseye base image), PostgresJDBC driver and S6 Overlay available at time of build.

+`1.5.2-alpine`, version 1.5.2, build from scratch from Alpine Edge, using latest Tomcat, PostgresJDBC driver and S6 overlay available at time of build.

-`1.5.1-alpine`, version 1.5.1, build from scratch from Alpine Edge, using latest Tomcat, PostgresJDBC driver and S6 overlay available at time of build.
+`1.5.2-alpine-pg15`, version 1.5.2, build from scratch from Alpine Edge, using latest Tomcat, PostgresJDBC driver and S6 overlay available at time of build.

 `1.4.0` , version 1.4.0, uses PostgreSQL 13, based on latest Tomcat (Ubuntu base), PostgresJDBC driver and S6 Overlay available at time of build.